Council on African Studies

 Council on East Asian Studies

 The formal study of East Asia at Yale dates back to 1878.
 Since then, East Asian Studies has expanded and evolved into a comprehensive program of study that plays an essential role in the University.
 Founded in 1961, the Council on East Asian Studies (CEAS) provides an important interdisciplinary forum for academic exploration and support related to the study of China, Japan, and Korea.
 Its mission is to facilitate the training of undergraduate and graduate students and to foster outstanding education, research and intellectual exchange about East Asia.
-For more than fifty years, it has promoted education about East Asia both in the Yale curricula and through lectures, workshops, conferences, film series, cultural events, and other educational activities open to students, faculty, K–16 educators, and the general public.
-With more than twenty core faculty and an equal number of language instructors spanning ten departments on campus, East Asian Studies remains one of Yale’s most extensive area studies programs.
+For sixty years, it has promoted education about East Asia both in the Yale curricula and through lectures, workshops, conferences, film series, cultural events, and other educational activities open to students, faculty, K–16 educators, and the general public.
+With more than twenty-five core faculty and twenty language instructors spanning twelve departments on campus, East Asian Studies remains one of Yale’s most extensive area studies programs.
 Its interdisciplinary emphasis encourages collaborative linkages across fields and departments and contributes to diversity across the curricula and in the classroom.
 Approximately 150 courses on East Asia in the humanities and social sciences are offered each year.

-CEAS administers Bachelor of Arts (B.A.) and Master of Arts (M.A.) programs.
+CEAS administers B.A. and M.A. programs.
 While the B.A. program focuses on the study of either a country or an area within East Asia, the M.A. program focuses on the study of China, Japan, or a transnational region in East Asia.
 Graduates of both programs have gone on to distinguished careers in the fields of academia, business, nonprofit organizations, and government service.